We stock Indiana’s largest variety of helium balloons and would love to create something special for your event, not matter how large or small.

 If you want your latex balloons to last longer, we can use Hi-Float, a non-toxic product that seals the inside of each balloon to let it float up to 10 times as long.
 The small additional charge is well worth it.

-Both helium bouquets and centerpieces are available for pick-up, delivery, or as part of a decor package.
+Helium balloons are available for pick-up, delivery, or as part of a decor package.

 A note about the environmental impact of helium balloons